toanalien/saxo-openapi-client-python/samples/README.md

 # Samples

 This folder contains some examples on how to use the OpenAPI Client.
-The notebooks are all "runable", but do require a json file named `app_config.json` to be available in this directory.
+The notebooks are all "runnable", but do require a json file named `app_config.json` to be available in this directory.
 Make sure to copy your own app config in here to play around with these notebooks.

 Table of Contents: